pydata/xarray/CORE_TEAM_GUIDE.md

 - Help maintain the [`xarray.dev`](https://xarray.dev/) landing page and website, the [code for which is here](https://github.com/xarray-contrib/xarray.dev),
 - Write blog posts on the [xarray blog](https://xarray.dev/blog),
 - Help maintain xarray's various Continuous Integration Workflows,
+- Help maintain a regular release schedule (we aim for one or more releases per month),
+- Attend the bi-weekly community meeting ([issue](https://github.com/pydata/xarray/issues/4001)),
 - Contribute to the xarray codebase.
-- Help maintain a regular release schedule (we aim for one or more releases per month)
-- Attend the bi-weekly community meeting ([issue](https://github.com/pydata/xarray/issues/4001)).

 (Matt Rocklin's post on [the role of a maintainer](https://matthewrocklin.com/blog/2019/05/18/maintainer) may be interesting background reading, but should not be taken to strictly apply to the Xarray project.)

-Obviously you are not expected to contribute in all, or even more than one of these ways!
+Obviously you are not expected to contribute in all (or even more than one) of these ways!
 They are listed so as to indicate the many types of work that go into maintaining xarray.

 It is natural that your available time and enthusiasm for the project will wax and wane - this is fine and expected!
 It is also common for core team members to have a "niche" - a particular part of the codebase they have specific expertise